-AP PHOTOS: Christians celebrate Good Friday in Jerusalem
+AP photos: Christians from around the world observe Good Friday in Jerusalem

-JERUSALEM (AP) — Christians from around the world are in Jerusalem commemorating the crucifixion of Jesus Christ by following the path in the Old City where, according to tradition, he walked on the way to the cross.
+JERUSALEM — Christians from around the world are in Jerusalem commemorating the crucifixion of Jesus Christ by following the path in the Old City where, according to tradition, he walked on the way to the cross.

 Pilgrims, some carrying large wooden crosses on their backs, packed the narrow cobblestone alleyways of the Old City Friday, chanting prayers.